Psychedelics can help people overcome their fear of death.

 Maybe you even dance a little.

-This is how a good trip works for you.
-Psychedelics take certain ideas we know (love is all that matters, we are all interconnected, death is not an end, etc.) and converts them into something we also feel.
+This is how a good trip works sometimes.
+Psychedelics take certain ideas we know (love is all that matters, we are all interconnected, death is not an end, etc.) and convert them into something we also feel.
 Revelations we now understand on a much deeper level.

 When we are dying, we lose our sense of self.
-If this has never happened to you before, the idea of no self can be frightening.
+If this has never happened to you before, the idea of such an ego death can be frightening.
 It can lead to depression and existential angst.

 “People in the psychedelic trip often experience being at one with the world or even the universe.
-It’s as if they have died, as if they’ve gone out to another place.
+It’s as if they have died or have gone out to another place.
 They exist beyond their body.
-That experience can give them a sense of perpetuity, of permanence, of being part of the cycle of life, which of course we all are.”
-Professor David Nutt
+That experience can give them a sense of perpetuity, of permanence, of being part of the cycle of life, which of course we all are,” said Professor David Nutt.

-At End-of-Life Transition Retreats, you will learn to:
+At DPS End-of-Life Transition Retreats, you will learn to:

 You’ll also join me, a trained and experienced death doula, for workshops about the dying experience.
 I’ve created sessions where we explore ways to broaden our understanding and come to see death as a joyful transition.